acarril/acarril.github.io/_pages/about.md

 order: 3
 ---

-Currently I'm a research fellow at the [NBER](http://www.nber.org/), working with [Christopher Neilson](https://sites.google.com/site/christopherneilson/) in a project that uses a structural model to integrate quasi-experimental and descriptive evidence ---taken from nearly fifty years of admission records for Chilean universities linked to population tax data--- to study the earnings effects of college and major choice over the life course.
+Currently I'm a research fellow at the [NBER](http://www.nber.org/), working with [Christopher Neilson](https://sites.google.com/site/christopherneilson/) (Princeton University and Microsoft Research) in a project that uses a structural model to integrate quasi-experimental and descriptive evidence ---taken from nearly fifty years of admission records for Chilean universities linked to population tax data--- to study the earnings effects of college and major choice over the life course.

 Prior to this position I was a research assistant at [J-PAL LAC](https://www.povertyactionlab.org/lac), based in Chile and in the Dominican Republic.